14 days of cool things to do in Sydney to make the most of your summer break

 Feel the rush in Western Sydney’s aquatic adventure playgrounds.
 Take on the rapids at Penrith Whitewater Stadium – the challenging course recreates the characteristics of a wild river with 14,000 litres per second of raging whitewater flowing over a series of obstacles.
 Get your first taste of flying with Jetpack Adventures – a jetpack blasts hundreds of litres of water to propel you 10 metres high.
 Or speed along the water and feel the thrills (and the spills!) on a wakeboarding or waterskiing experience at Cables Wake Park.

 Whether you need to entertain little ones on school holidays or just feel like letting your own inner child run free, Sydney is the ultimate playground.
-Let go of all inhibitions on Luna Park’s new family-friendly roller-coaster, Little Nipper, the first of nine new rides in the harbourside fun park.
-Gaze at the hypnotic colours and creatures at Sea Life Sydney Aquarium, and don’t just say hi to the animals at Taronga Zoo, climb up into the trees on the exhilarating Wild Ropes course.
+Let go of all inhibitions on Luna Park’s family-friendly roller-coaster, Little Nipper, the first of nine new rides in the harbourside fun park.
+Gaze at the hypnotic colours and creatures at SEA LIFE Sydney Aquarium, and don’t just say hi to the animals at Taronga Zoo, climb up into the trees on the exhilarating Wild Ropes course.

 Luna Park Sydney, Milsons Point

 Practice a little patience as you cast your line into Sydney’s pristine waters to catch your dinner for the night.
 You won’t have to wait long though; Sydney Harbour is home to more than 586 different species of fish and a fishing tour with Go Fish Australia will guide you to all the best spots to make your catch of the day.
 Tours run in the morning or afternoon and you’re likely to hook kingfish, jewfish and even salmon, tuna, flathead and more depending on the season.
-Or take to the water with Harbour and Estuary Fishing Charters and fish the majestic waters of Pittwater, catching kingfish, bream, flathead, snapper and more.
+With Deep Sea Fishing Charters, you can combine a harbour cruise with an exciting fishing trip beyond The Heads – the dramatic entrance to Sydney Harbour.
+If you have time to venture further north, the Hawkesbury River is a fisherman’s paradise.
+Hire a boat from Brooklyn and make a day of it.

 Make the most of the balmy summer nights with a movie by moonlight.
 Pack the car with snacks and head to Skyline Drive-in in Blacktown, Sydney’s only drive-in cinema showing new screenings as well as old classics.
 Or set up a picnic in Centennial Park and watch the latest films at the Moonlight Cinema.
 In North Sydney the Sunset Cinema has food trucks and a full bar serving cocktails with Manly gin.
 And for a movie with a view, Westpac OpenAir screens outdoor movies at Mrs Macquaries Point adjacent to the Royal Botanic Garden, with sparkling views of Sydney Harbour as the sun goes down.